 In early 1960s New Zealand, as the country experienced a burst in post-war development and a growth in finance companies.
 This was accelerated by a rising, prosperous population and full employment.
 The number of finance companies operating at the time was in fact not large, but movement in The Beehive toward extensive regulation became a growing concern for the sector.

 Dr Otto Heymann, the then General Manager of UDC Finance, advocated to his peers the need for the sector to have a collective voice to open communication channels with the government and other industry groups.

 This advocacy proved effective, and in June 1965 the NZ Finance Houses Association was formed, later taking on the name Financial Services Association in 1987.
-In 1989, a merger took place with the Mortgage Lenders Association (formally the Building Societies Association) and the name was changed to Financial Services Federation (FSF).
+In 1989, a merger took place with the Mortgage Lenders Association (formerly the Building Societies Association) and the name was changed to Financial Services Federation (FSF).

 Thirty years later, the Financial Services Federation continues to act as the voice of the responsible, non-bank finance sector.